 - 14.8.
-We will hold records in line with our records retention schedule and GDPR. - 14.9.
+We will hold records in line with our E-ACT Information and Records Retention Policy and data protection legislation. - 14.9.
 All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded on CPOMs.
 Staff can choose to upload a hand-written record on CPOMs if required.
 If you are in any doubt about whether to record something, discuss it with the DSL.
 Non-confidential records will be easily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 14.10.
-Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.
+Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the academy.
 The safeguarding records are all stored on CPOMS.
 There are historic paper records still held within the academy that are used when required.
-The trust has a separate policy that provides additional information for how long the records are held. - 14.11.
-The academy will share information with other agencies and when this is appropriate, in line with your local safeguarding procedures.
+The Trust has a separate policy that provides additional information for how long the records are held.
+This is in our E-ACT Information and Records Retention Policy.

-- 14.12.
-Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-employment checks - 14.13.
-Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff
+- 14.11.
+The academy will share information with other agencies and when this is appropriate, in line with your local safeguarding procedures. - 14.12.
+Appendix 2 sets our recruitment and pre-employment checks. - 14.13.
+Appendix 3 sets out our policy respect to allegations of abuse made against staff.

-15. Review
+15. Policy Review

 This policy will be reviewed annually.
-At every review, it will be approved by the full governing board of the Trust.
+At every review, it will be approved by the Executive Leadership Team (ELT) and the full governing board of the Trust, the Board of Trustees.

-You have concerns about a child Speak to the DSL Referral not required.
-You or the DSL make a referral to the LA's social School takes relevant action and monitors care team (and call the locally police if appropriate) Within 1 working day, a If concerns escalate, social worker makes a make a referral decision about the type of response required LA's social care team takes No formal assessment action and informs the referrer required School considers early help assessment and accesses other support as appropriate Staff keep the child's circumstances under review, and re-refer if appropriate, to ensure the circumstances improve.
+Figure 1: Procedure if you have concerns about a child's welfare (no immediate danger) You have concerns about a child Speak to the DSL Referral not required.
+You or the DSL make a referral to the LA's social School takes relevant action and monitors care team (and call the police if appropriate) locally Within 1 working day, a If concerns escalate, social worker makes a make a referral decision about the type of response required LA's social care team takes No formal assessment action and informs the referrer required School considers early help assessment and accesses other support as appropriate

+Staff keep the child's circumstances under review, and re-refer if appropriate, to ensure the circumstances improve.

 The child's best interest must always come first at all stages.